Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Results

 \subsection{Benchmarking against HTR \& OCR tools}

-We benchmark our pipeline against two baselines: (I) a full TrOCR model (including both encoder and decoder), and (2) Google Cloud Vision OCR.
-Since TrOCR is not pre-trained on Devanagari scripts, it produces non-Devanagari outputs.
+We benchmark our pipeline against two baselines: (1) a full TrOCR model (including both encoder and decoder), and (2) Google Cloud Vision OCR.
+Since TrOCR is not pretrained on Devanagari scripts, it produces non-Devanagari outputs.
 To ensure a fair comparison, we fine-tuned TrOCR on our dataset using the same training configuration as our approach.
 The fine-tuned TrOCR baseline achieves a CER of 0.096.
 Additionally, Google Cloud Vision OCR performs poorly on our dataset, failing to capture conjuncts, diacritics, and punctuation (see Appendix~\ref{a:benchmarking} for a detailed overview).
-Further, the default TrOCR decoder, when fine-tuned on the normalized and 8x augmented dataset, achieves a CER of 0.059.
-In comparison, our decoder achieves a slightly lower CER of 0.056, but with notably fewer parameters, and 1.4x faster evaluation speed, indicating better efficiency without compromising on accuracy (see Appendix~\ref{a:decoder_bench}).
+Furthermore, the default TrOCR decoder, when fine-tuned on the normalized and 8x-augmented dataset, achieves a CER of 0.059.
+In comparison, our decoder achieves a slightly lower CER of 0.056, with notably fewer parameters and 1.4$\times$ faster evaluation, indicating better efficiency without compromising accuracy (see Appendix~\ref{a:decoder_bench}).